 I walked her to the entrance.
 She looked down at the slide then back at me.
 She placed one finger on her lip and declared that she would ride it later.
 So we walked down several flights of stairs and joined the rest of our family in the pool.

 A few moments later, my sweet daughter signaled bravely towards the top of the slides.
 Hand in hand, we skipped up the steps again, as we exchanged light conversation.
 Excitement rose within her voice.
 She imagined what it would be like to race down the blue slide.
 As we reached the top, fear overcame her like before.
 Once again, we walked back down the stairs.

 This scenario played out a few more times.
 Frustration overtook me.
 I didn’t think she would ever take the plunge.
 I firmly told her we would not be attempting this water slide again.
 If she wasn’t able to do it by now, then it was time to move on.

 In the very next moment, the Holy Spirit spoke to me.

 Speak life.
 Instead of telling her what she cannot do, tell her what she can do.
 Make it clear that she is strong enough to try something new.
 Tell her that you believe in her.

+In that moment, I realized how important it is to speak life-giving words to our children.
 A few moments later, my daughter tapped my arm.
 With timid eyes, she said, “I know you’ll probably say no, but I was wondering if we could try going on the blue slide again, Mommy.”